mvolkmann/blog/src/swift-ui.md

    are affected by explicit and implicit animations.
 3. The `animation` view modifier applies to all view modifiers chained before it, but not to those chained after it.
-4. Explicit animations do not prevent implicit animations.
+4. Explicit animations do not override or prevent implicit animations.
    Both can be applied concurrently.

 One way to achieve point #2 is to leave views on the screen permanently,